rhythmicdev/rock-paper-scissors/pseudo.md

-Get computers choice
+Loop 5 rounds:
-Get players choice
+    Get players choice from input
+    Randomize computers choice
     Play a round: compare user choice to computers choice Declare winner for the round
-Run a game: 5 rounds
 Keep score for each round and display winner after 5 rounds